Optimizing Sparse SYK: Acknowledgments

 \section{Acknowledgments}

-M.D. would like to thank John Preskill and the Caltech SURF program for their support.
+This work was primarily done while M.D. was visiting Caltech through the Summer Undergraduate Research Fellowship (SURF), funded in part by the Institute for Quantum Information and Matter at Caltech, an NSF Physics Frontiers Center (PHY-2317110).
+They would like to thank John Preskill and the Caltech SURF program for their continued and invaluable support.

+M.D. and R.K. acknowledge funding from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Center, Quantum Systems Accelerator (DE-SCL0000121).
 E.R.A. was funded in part by the Walter Burke Institute for Theoretical Physics at Caltech.

+The authors would also like to thank multiple anonymous reviewers for their helpful comments and suggestions.